alex-spataru/QCCTV/README.md

 Besides security, QCCTV can have many uses, such as recording a video with multiple cameras at once or tell if your cat is plotting to kill you.

 The QCCTV suite consists of two applications:

-- QCCTV Camera, which streams your camera's live images to the LAN
+- **QCCTV Camera**, which streams your camera's live images to the LAN
-- QCCTV Station, which receives camera streams from the LAN and manages each camera individually
+- **QCCTV Station**, which receives camera streams from the LAN and manages each camera individually

 ### How QCCTV works